-5 ways to get through the Winter Blues of fly fishing
+5 Ways to Get Through the Winter Blues of Fly Fishing

-It's January, and the cold Winter blues have hit many of us.
+It's January, and the cold winter blues have hit many of us.
 Not much daylight, cold weather, and frozen water keeps many of us from enjoying the joys of fly fishing.
-Here's a few ways to get through the Winter months.
+Here's a few ways to get through the winter months.

 1. Go Fishing!

-Yes you can still go fishing in the Winter months.
+Yes, you can still go fishing in the winter months.
 This seems pretty straight forward but if you haven't done it, it's a must do.
 There are a few things you should prepare for before you to.

-First, is dress warm.
-Layer up under those waders.
+1. Dress warm: Layer up under those waders.
 Eliminate cotton and stick to any moisture wicking base layer with wool overtop.
 In my years of fishing cold weather, this is the best recipe.

-2. Tie some flies
+2. Tie Some Flies

 If you haven't learned to tie flies, now is the time.
 This is a great part of fly fishing that helps keep you involved in the off times of the sport.
 There's a ton of reasons to tie flies.
 You get to have fun making your own flies.
 Catching fish on something you have made is a blast.
 Once you hone your skills, you can also get creative and start making your own patterns or tweaking existing ones to fit your needs.
 You can also save a TON of money by tying flies.
-Wait... no you can't.
-Ignore that part.

-If you don't tie flies there's a few ways to start.
-My best advice is to get started by being taught by a good fly tyer, join a class, or watch some good step by step videos or a book.
-There's not a ton needed to get started into tying but getting the basics down is key.
-Don't go grabbing some cat fur, yarn from an old blanket and a feather from your pillow to make some crazy fly up.
-Learn the basics, tie known patterns, follow a recipe, and hone your skills.
-You'll be tying flies that can be used well and catch fish in no time.
 If you don't know what to tie first, go to your local fly shop.
 Tell them what flies you want to tie and have them help you pick out all the materials for that pattern.
 Do this instead of just walking in and buying all the random things you see and throwing them together.
 For instance, you want to tie a pheasant tail nymph.
 You'll need some thread, a nymph hook, wire, pheasant tail and peacock herl.
 Buy those materials and go home and tie this exact same fly about a dozen times.
 This will help you get better with each fly you tie and make improvements.

-3. Organize your gear
+3. Organize Your Gear

 4. Scout

 There's tons of ways to find new spots for next season.
 Anything from physical maps like a Delorme Atlas, to digital maps, driving by the stream, or apps like troutroutes or onXhunt.
 Fishing new water is always a great goal to add to your calendar every year.
-Finding that hidden gem, fishing a whole different area that you've never been to, or just knowing a peice of water that you already fish that much better.
+Finding that hidden gem, fishing a whole different area that you've never been to, or just knowing a piece of water that you already fish that much better.
 Get out there and scout some new water so you can enjoy it that much more when Spring rolls around.
 Even go strap on some hiking boots and just walk the stream to see how it looks now so you can approach it better when the fishing is better.

 5. Relax

-If these 5 things don't help get you through the dreary Winter months then move some place warm!
+If these 5 things don't help get you through the dreary winter months then move some place warm!
 As always, if you need any gear or assistance in prepping for your next day on the water, check out our website here or reach out to us in the shop.
 We are always here to help.

 Risen Fly Fishing